mmul-it/training/Kubernetes-Operators/Kubernetes-Operators-MetalLB-Operator.md

 # Lab | Install, configure and use MetalLB operator

+In this lab you will install, configure and create the custom resources from the MetalLB operator.

 ## Operator's initialization

 Installation can be made directly by pointing to the GitHub's yaml: